agonz4/Ad-Event-Tracker-Site/README.md

 # Ad-Event-Tracker-Site
-Developed a site that serces as an inventory/promotional sale system for commericial retails stores.
+Developed a site that serves as an inventory/promotional sale system for commericial retails stores.
 Users can add Items to the database as well as promotions and Ad Events.

 Example:
 4th of July Sale(Ad Event) -> 50% meats (Promotion) -> Hot Dogs (item) Steak (Item) Brisket (Item)